phoboslab/Quakespasm-Rift/README.md

 - `r_particles 2` – Renders particles as squares instead of circles.
 Also harkens back to the software rendering roots.
 - `host_maxfps 240` – Allows the game to run at up to 240 frames per second, given your computer has the capabilities and that `vid_vsync` or `vr_vsync` are disabled.
 Enabling `vsync` will cause the game to run at the monitor refresh rate (traditionally 60Hz, or 75Hz with the Oculus Rift DK2).
 - `scr_showfps 1` – Display the rendering frame rate.
 You can use this to verify that an Oculus Rift DK2 is outputting 75 Hz with `vr_vsync` enabled.
 Can also help you tune `vr_multisample` (explained below) if your computer isn't capable of multisampling 2x.
 Simply set `scr_showfps 0` to disable.
+- `scr_menuscale 2` – Scales the menu up 2x.
+You can also adjust this via the `Options` menu via the `Scale` slider.

 ## Primary VR cvars:
 - `vr_enabled` – Enables or disables VR rendering and tracking input.
 Default 0.
 - `vr_debug` – Determine what debug HMD to use when none are connected.
 0: disables VR, 1: DK1, 2: DK2.
 Default 1.
 - `vr_ipd` – Override the interpupillary distance in millimeters.
 Default 60.
-- `vr_position` – Configure position tracking (Windows only).
+- `vr_position` – Configure position tracking.
 0: off, 1: default (camera-only, detached view model), 2: view entity.
 Default 1.
 - `vr_reset` – This is a command that takes no arguments.
 It resets the player to a 'home' position according to your offset to the camera.
 You can bind this to a key or joystick button with `bind xxx vr_reset` (where xxx is a key or JOYx/AUXx button).

 ## HMD cvars: